-If you received this bounce-back message, it typically means that the sending IP address from which the message was sent has been identified by past Google user reports are sending some spam-related traffic.
+If you received this bounce-back message, it typically means that the IP address from which the message was sent has been identified by past Google user reports as sending some spam-related traffic.

-Here are general best practices that we recommend to help protect your domain against spam, while ensuring that intended traffic delivers to your users:
+Here are best practices that we recommend to help protect your domain against spam, while ensuring that intended traffic is delivered to your users:

 - Add trusted sender's IP addresses into the Email Whitelist section at the following page:

-An email whitelist is a list of IP addresses that you deem acceptable for sending mail to your domain and should not be labeled as spam.
+An email whitelist is a list of IP addresses that you deem acceptable for sending mail to your domain, and that should not be labeled as spam.
 At this time, this feature is available only in G Suite.
 If you notice that legitimate emails from specific contacts are incorrectly marked spam, you can whitelist the contact's IP address.
-Once you whitelist the IP address, message originating from this IP will no longer be marked spam.
+Once you whitelist the IP address, messages originating from this IP will no longer be marked spam.
 Learn more

-- Publish an SPF record that includes Google's as well as Postini's information (if you have activated the Postini Services).
-For more information, please visit the following site.
+- Publish an SPF record that includes Google's information.
+For more information, visit the following site.